fedefary/signer/README.md

 ### Library properties

 Both the client and server must have the same secret key configured inside them since the signature algorithm use a symmetric key.
-On client side the secret key is used to generate the signature, on server side the same key is used for the singnature verification process.
+On client side the secret key is used to generate the signature, on server side the same key is used for the signature verification process.

 The property to set is ***ffsec.signer.secret*** and must contains a randomic generated string with any length (recommended 128/256/512 bit).